Environmental Studies Courses

 BIOL 280 — Ecology

-A broad introduction to the study of relationships between organisms and their environments, with coverage of individual organisms, populations, communities and ecosystems, as well as natural history of New England.
-Includes laboratory and field work.
-Ecological and evolutionary biology.
+A comprehensive introduction to the study of relationships between organisms and their environments, including individual organisms, populations, communities, and ecosystems, alongside the natural history of New England.
+Through exploration of classic and contemporary ecological literature, we delve into the evolution of the field and current ideas.
+This course emphasizes ecological and evolutionary biology.

 Prerequisite: BIOL 163.